Typefaces

 Yale Display

-Example of the Yale Display typeface
+Example of Yale Display

 Yale Street

-The “Yale Street” font is so named because it is designed to be legible from a distance—from the street.
+Yale Street is so named because it is designed to be legible from a distance—from the street.
 It was designed in 2001 by Matthew Carter for the university’s campus-wide sign system.
 Design, manufacture, and installation of all exterior signs must be coordinated through the Office of the University Printer.
-See the Yale University Campus Signage manual for additional information about Yale’s signage system and policies.
-The Street font is not available for download.
+Download the Yale University Campus Signage manual (pdf) for additional information about Yale’s signage system and policies.

-Example of the Yale Street typeface
+Example of Yale Street

 Mallory

 Mallory is an effective companion to Matthew Carter’s Yale typeface.
 Issued by Tobias Frère-Jones in 2015, Mallory combines qualities of American and English typographic forms to produce a distinctive and timeless face.
-Frère-Jones serves as Senior Critic at the Yale School of Art where he teaches type design.
+Frère-Jones serves as senior critic at the Yale School of Art where he teaches type design.
 Mallory is available in eight weights, each with an italic option.
-In 2018 Frère-Jones developed a version of Mallory (Mallory Calibrated Book) that sets interchangeably with YaleNew Roman in terms of size and character count.
-Thus, a document set in the Yale typeface can be reset in Mallory with minimal adjustment, permitting on-the-fly experimentation with the option of serif or sans-serif typography.
 Web font versions and Microplus versions for use when setting very small type or text for screen display are available.
 A limited license for Mallory OpenType fonts may be requested by designated Yale graphic designers and vendors for Yale projects.
-Mallory Web fonts may be used for official Yale Web sites.
+Mallory Web fonts may be used for official Yale websites.
 Please contact Maura Gianakos for further information about obtaining and using the Mallory typeface.
+For those who are not designated Yale graphic designers or vendors, Mallory is available for purchase from the Frere-Jones Type website

-Mallory Calibrated Book typeface
+Mallory Calibrated Book typeface sample

 Other useful typefaces for print